Symbol Grounding Association in Multimodal Sequences with Missing Elements: Results and Discussion

-Another outcome in this work is the conformity of the symbolic structure in both modalities, even with missing elements.
+Another outcome of this work is the conformity of the symbolic structure in both modalities, even with missing elements.
 Figure~\ref{fig:DTW example} shows examples of the coding scheme agreement.
-It can be observed that both LSTM networks learn to segment and classify the object-word relation in unsegmented multimodal sequences.
+It can be observed that both LSTM networks learn to classify the object-word relation in weakly labeled multimodal sequences.
 Moreover, the common concepts in both modalities are represented by a similar symbolic feature and located at the right position in the sequence.
-For example, the semantic concept ``redondo'' (first element at the visual component and second element at the audio component) is represented by the index ``27'' in both modalities\footnote{There are some cases that represent one semantic concept with two different coding vectors for each network.
+For example, the semantic concept ``madera'' (first element at the visual and audio components) is represented by the index ``10'' in both modalities\footnote{There are some cases that represent one semantic concept with two different coding vectors for each network.
 However, both networks retrieve correctly the same concept regardless of the different coding scheme.}.
-Note that not only the common elements, but also the missing elements are classified correctly.
+Note that not only the common elements but also the missing elements are classified correctly.
+Furthermore, the common semantic concepts are correctly classified even if LSTM does not correctly classify all semantic concepts of the sequence.
+The second example in Figure~\ref{fig:DTW example} shows the semantic concept ``loci\'on'' is represented by index ``25''.

 In addition to the considerations we made so far, we were also interested in the robustness of the presented model against the number of missing elements.
-This, we generated several datasets where one modality has ten semantic concepts, and the other has only fixed number of missing elements from the ten semantic concepts.
-Figure~\ref{fig:Comparison} shows the \textit{Association Accuracy} of the original model and the presented model for handling missing elements.
-First, the original model (red dashed line) decreases its performance when the number of missing elements is increased in both modalities.
-These results were expected because the original model relies on \textit{one-to-one relation} between modalities.
-Second, we recognize that the presented model (blue solid line) shows a better performance compared to the original model (red dotted line) in both modalities.
+With this in mind, we generated several datasets where one modality has ten semantic concepts, and the other has only a fixed number of missing elements from the ten semantic concepts.
+Figure~\ref{fig:Comparison} shows the \emph{Association Accuracy} of the original model and the presented model for handling missing elements.
+First, the original model (solid blue line) decreases its performance when the number of missing elements increases in both modalities.
+These results were expected because the original model relies on \emph{the one-to-one relation} between modalities.
+Second, we recognize that the presented model (dashed red line) shows a better performance compared to the original model (solid blue line) in both modalities.
 Thus, we may conclude that the presented model does not reduce its performance even if 50\% of elements are missing in one of the modalities.
-In more detail, Figure~\ref{fig:Comparison2} shows that the cross-modality learning reduces the Label Error Rate of the network applied to the audio modality.
+Note that the max operation boosts the performance of our model when there are zero missing elements.